The Indian University of North America® began with the 7TH GEN Summer Program, and has since added the Wizipan Fall Program.

 Since that first scholarship was awarded, The Crazy Horse Memorial Foundation, a nonprofit 501(c)(3) organization, has been making a difference in the lives of American Indian students striving to meet their education goals.
 Through revenue generated by visitors’ admissions to Crazy Horse Memorial® and through the generous donations from thousands of friends and supporters, American Indian and non-Indian alike, the scholarship program has experienced tremendous growth since its inception.
 To date, the Crazy Horse Memorial Foundation has awarded over $2 million dollars in scholarships.

-Scholarship applicants must be American Indian students who plan to attend, or are attending, tribal or state colleges, universities, nursing schools or vocational-technical schools in South Dakota.
+Scholarship applicants must be American Indian students who plan to attend, or are attending, tribal or state colleges, universities, nursing schools or vocational-technical schools in South Dakota and the region.

 Scholarship funds are distributed to qualifying schools.
-Interested students should contact the financial aid office at their school for more information and scholarship application forms.
+Interested students should contact the financial aid office at their institution of higher learning for more information and scholarship application forms.